Why Impressions Don’t Equal Revenue

 Illustration showing high impressions but low revenue due to leaks in the visibility-to-booked-jobs pipeline

 If your Google impressions are up but your phone isn’t ringing, you’re not crazy.
 Impressions measure visibility.
 Revenue requires action.
 The gap between those two is where most service businesses bleed booked jobs.
+This is one version of the broader problem behind getting traffic but no calls.

 Impressions Are a Top-of-Funnel Signal